-Another important result of our study is the presence in the early visual cortex of power modulation in the high- γ band by sounds (see fig.4).
-High- γ activity is considered a marker of synaptic and spiking activity (Manning et al., 2009, Buzsáki and Wang, 2012).
-Remarkably, all these visual fCOIs showing increase in high- γ activity by sounds did not present high- γ band power modulations during intramodal/visual processing, which was evident only in the low-frequency bands.
+Another important result of our study is the presence in the early visual cortex of power modulation in the high- $\gamma$ band by sounds (see Fig. 4).
+High- $\gamma$ activity is considered a marker of synaptic and spiking activity (Manning et al., 2009; Buzsáki & Wang, 2012).
+Remarkably, all these visual fCOIs showing increase in high- $\gamma$ activity by sounds did not present high- $\gamma$ band power modulations during intramodal/visual processing, which was evident only in the low-frequency bands.
 These observations suggest: 1) the presence of auditory responsive neuronal populations in early visual areas and that 2) the visual and auditory responses of these neuronal populations are not in spatial register with each other since our sounds and visual stimuli were originating from the same position in external space.
-This possibility is supported by the notion that monosynaptic connections from the early auditory cortex project mainly to the peripheral visual fields (Falchier et al., 2002, Hall and Lomber, 2008) where our visual-only stimuli, presented in foveal position, did not elicit any apparent neuronal activity.
-Alternatively, this observation might suggest the presence of auditory only responsive neuronal populations in human early visual areas, but we find this explanation unlikely.
-One of the rare previous human study relying on intracranial recording did not find power modulation in the high- γ band in the primary visual cortex during MSI (Quinn et al., 2014).
-Such inconsistency with our observation of high- γ modulation by sounds in the occipital cortex could relate to the fact that we investigated audiovisual integration while Quinn and collaborators (2013)(Quinn et al., 2014) investigated visual-tactile integration, suggesting that audio-visual or visuo-tactile integration may rely on different neurophysiological mechanisms in the primary visual cortex.
+This possibility is supported by the notion that monosynaptic connections from the early auditory cortex project mainly to the peripheral visual fields (Falchier et al., 2002; Hall & Lomber, 2008) where our visualonly stimuli, presented in foveal position, did not elicit any apparent neuronal activity.
+However, it is important to note that our visual stimuli evokes a sub-threshold high-gamma burst in the same electrodes as those showing the auditory response and at similar time scale (see Fig. 4).
+The absence of significant effect with the visual stimuli might be related to the fact that, by using a bipolar montage, nearby electrode shows similar activity pattern that would be subtracted out leading to overly moderating the visual effect on highfrequency bands that could be more widespread across adjacent electrodes when compared to the auditory effects.